3bdul1ah/License-Plates-Detector-Model/README.md

 ## Introduction

-Welcome to the License Plate Detection Software, crafted by Abdullah Alshateri and Ahmed Balfiqah, third-year Electronic-Telecom Engineering students from UTM.
+Welcome to the License Plate Detection Software, meticulously crafted by Abdullah Alshateri and Ahmed Balfiqah, both third-year Electronic-Telecom Engineering students at UTM.

-Harnessing the raw power of the Ultralytics YOLO model, our software can detect license plates in split-second timing using the ESP32-CAM.
-But it doesn't stop there!
-With advanced machine learning algorithms, the software dives deep into each detection, deciphering even the tiniest nuances of a license plate.
-What’s more, it seamlessly integrates these detections into an Excel database, ensuring that data archival is not just efficient but also organized.
+Our software leverages the formidable capabilities of the Ultralytics YOLO model to deliver lightning-fast license plate detection using the ESP32-CAM.
+But we don't stop at mere detection!
+With advanced machine learning algorithms, the software delves deep into each detection, deciphering even the tiniest nuances of a license plate.
+Moreover, it seamlessly integrates these detections into an Excel database, ensuring that data archival is not just efficient but also organized.

 Whether you're an enthusiast looking for a reliable license plate recognition solution or a professional seeking robust software for larger systems, our tool is designed to impress and deliver.
 Dive in and discover our license plate detector!

-**License Plate Detection Model Update (2023-09-06):**
+## License Plate Detection Model Update (2023-09-06)

-1. **Stability:** The system is now in a stable state.
+**1. Stability:** The system is now in a stable state.

-2. **Accuracy:** Its detection accuracy is outstanding, exceeding 90%.
+**2. Accuracy:** Its detection accuracy is outstanding, exceeding 90%.
 Failures are rare.

-3. **Output Details:** The model can discern and provide:
+**3. Output Details:** The model can discern and provide:
    - Plate category ✅
    - Plate number ✅
    - Plate state ✅